- General Information

 - What Council and Government facilities are now closed?

-The following are the best sites / contact points for up to date information on Covid-19
+The following is the best site / contact point for up to date information on Covid-19 including information on:

 Tasmanian Public Health Hotline: 1800 671 738